opendatasoft/ods-documentation/source/exploring_catalog_and_datasets/01_looking_up_the_catalog/catalog.rst

 1. Click on the search bar area.
 2. Type the word to search in the datasets.
 3. Press enter for the search to be taken into account, and the catalog filtered according to the typed word.

+.. admonition:: Note
+   :class: note

+   It is possible to make more advanced searches with the search bar, using Query language (more info in the :doc:`Searching the data documentation </exploring_catalog_and_datasets/03_searching_the_data/search>`).

 Using the mini map
 ^^^^^^^^^^^^^^^^^^